FORMATION AND EARLY YEARS

 SOUTHERN LEAGUE SUCCESS

-The 1920–21 season ranks as one of Barry’s greatest, as they surprised many by becoming champions of the Southern League’s Welsh section.
+The 1920–21 season ranks as one of Barry’s greatest, as they surprised many by becoming champions of the Southern League’s Welsh section under pre-War manager Syd Beaumont, who later managed Aberdare Athletic’ English League team.
 The achievement was all the more impressive when considering the small squad played over 100 matches in all competitions during the course of the season.
 Competing simultaneously in both the Welsh and Western League, the board gave priority to Southern League fixtures, swayed by aspirations of joining the new English Third Division.

-Barry retained membership of the Southern League for more than 60 years – their highest finish being fourth in the 1930s.
+Barry retained membership of the Southern League for more than 60 years – their highest finish being fourth in the 1993.
 Among the notables of the era were Johnny Gardner (with over 500 appearances), Dai Ward (300+ goals) and Fred Whitlow (a 100+ goal marksman) while Barry-born Ernie Carless combined football exploits with a successful cricketing career with Glamorgan CC.
+During the 1926-27 Ward scored a record 69 goals in 54 matches in a season which saw Barry win its first Welsh League title on goal average from Swansea Town as well as lift the S. Wales & Mon.
+Cup when they beat Ebbw Vale 4-0.

-Football again took a backseat in 1939, with the eruption of World War II .
+Football again took a backseat in 1939, with the outbreak of World War II .
 Barry’s Chris Mason would be captured as a POW during the conflict, though would return to Jenner Park to resume his career afterwards; entertaining spectators thrilled by the adventures of players such as Derek Tapscott (who would later sign for Arsenal), celebrated strikers Stan Richards and Gwilym Cain.
+The lack of income during World War Two saw long-term chairman and the club’s driving force, Charlie Griffiths forced to sell Jenner Park to the Welsh Greyhounds Association who then leased it back to Barry after the War.
+Tapscott later gained full Welsh international honours as did Dai Ward (junior) son of Barry’s all-time top-scorer who entered English League football after completing his National Service.

 In 1949–50, Jenner Park became one of the first grounds in the country to introduce floodlights, with Newport County, Swansea City and Cardiff City all visiting to showcase the facilities.
 Two seasons later, an all-Welsh showdown in the FA Cup 1st Round saw Barry beaten by Newport, 4–0.
 Nevertheless, the town’s most celebrated footballing achievement was right around the corner.

-In May 1955, following a 1–1 draw at the Racecourse Ground in Wrexham, Barry beat Chester City 4–3 at Ninian Park in the replay to lift the Welsh Cup for the first time.
-Former Chelsea right-wing Charlie Dyke scored the winner, converting a dramatic late free-kick to take the cup back to Barry.
+In May 1955, following a 1–1 draw at the Racecourse Ground in Wrexham, Barry,managed by local man and former player Albert Gardner, beat Chester City 4–3 at Ninian Park in the replay to lift the Welsh Cup for the first time.
+Former Chelsea right-wing Charlie Dyke scored the winner, converting a dramatic late free-kick to take the cup back to Barry, but the undoubted hero for Barry was local boy Idris Niblett who scored Barry’s goal to earn the replay and then scored twice in the replay, Scot Jackie Goodfellow netting the other.
+Sadly, momentum in the club declined from this high point as the club entered a fallow period in its fortunes.

 SIXTIES, SEVENTIES AND EIGHTIES

 In the late 1950s, a host of Scandinavian stars made their way to Jenner Park, and dazzled fans with their skill.
-Among their number were Finland’s Hannu Kankkonen and Bengt ‘Folet’ Berndtsson; a member of the Sweden squad that reached the final of the 1958 World Cup.
-The influx of players from continental Europe came as a result of chairman John Bailey’s business interests overseas.
+Among their number were Finland’s Hannu Kankkonen and Bengt ‘Folet’ Berndtsson; a member of the Sweden squad that reached the final of the 1958 World Cup and indeed, who played in the Swedes 3-1 Semi Final win against West Germany.
+The influx of players from continental Europe came as a result of chairman John Bailey’s business interests and football connections overseas.

-During this period, the club embarked on an overseas tour, playing summer friendlies in Malta against Sliema Wanderers, Hibernians and Valletta.
+During this period, the club embarked on an overseas tour in the 1961 close season, playing summer friendlies in Malta against Sliema Wanderers, Hibernians and Valletta.
 All three fixtures ended in a draw.

 1961 saw another big game as QPR visited Jenner Park in the FA Cup.
 A crowd of 7,000 saw Laurie Sheffield’s opener for Barry cancelled out late on.
 QPR would win the replay at Loftus Road comfortably.
 The 1960s and 70s are perhaps most fondly remembered for the personalities that pulled on the shirt.
-Among them, prolific goalscorers Ken Gully and Clive Ayres, brothers John and Dickie Batt, long-serving Bobby Smith and Ashley Griffiths, and Mike Cosslett; today, a club coach.
+Among them, prolific goalscorers Ken Gully and Clive Ayres, brothers John and Dickie Batt, long-serving Bobby Smith and Ashley Griffiths, Mel Donovan (who managed the team to an unbeaten title season in the 1988-89 season) and Mike Cosslett; today, a club coach.

-In 1982, Barry would leave the Southern League, focusing on Welsh League competition and winning six Welsh League titles before the decade’s end; thanks in no small part to the goals of striker Steve Williams.
+In 1982, Barry had to leave the Southern League and then concentrated on Welsh League competitions and won six Welsh League titles before the decade’s end, thanks in no small part to the goals of striker Steve Williams.
 The most significant match of the decade though came on 17 November 1984, as 3,850 crammed into Jenner Park to see Barry vs Reading in the FA Cup 1st Round.
 Despite Ian Love‘s goal, an injury-time winner by Trevor Senior was enough to send the Royals through.

 EXILE AND RETURN

-After insufficient floodlighting had ironically stopped the club being able to compete in the Southern League for most of the 1980s, the tail end of the decade saw the necessary ground improvements put in place, helping to support a return to the English football pyramid.
+After a lack of floodlighting had ironically stopped the club being able to compete in the Southern League for most of the 1980s, the tail end of the decade saw the necessary ground improvements put in place, helping to support a return to the English football pyramid.

-Barry entered the league’s Midland Division and would consistently finish in the top six, yet were denied the opportunity to field a reserve XI in the Welsh League as they had done previously.
+Barry entered the Southern League’s Midland Division and would consistently finish in the top six, yet were denied the opportunity to field a reserve XI in the Welsh League as they had done previously.
 Meanwhile, huge and lasting changes to Wales’ club football landscape were on the horizon.

 DECADE OF DOMINANCE

-The Welsh Cup win was one of the Town’s most famous achievements, as they upset Football League neighbours and Second Division outfit Cardiff City in front of 16,000 spectators at the old National Stadium.
-Barry’s next reward was a European Cup Winners Cup tie against Žalgiris Vilnius of Lithuania, but they crashed out 7–0 on aggregate.
+The Welsh Cup win was one of the Town’s most famous achievements, as they upset Football League neighbours and Second Division outfit Cardiff City in front of 14,000 spectators at the old National Stadium in Cardiff.
+Barry’s next reward was a European Cup Winners Cup tie against Žalgiris Vilnius of Lithuania at the start of the 1994-95 season, but they crashed out 7–0 on aggregate.
 Nevertheless, greater glory was on the horizon.

 After an indifferent first season in the League of Wales, Barry opted to become the league’s first fully professional club and, thereafter, won their first LOW championship in 1995–96.
 The season was however marred by the untimely deaths of club chairman Neil O’ Halloran and young midfielder Matthew Holtham, the latter in a motorway accident on the way back from an away game in April.